Skip to main content

 Can I use famotidine or omeprazole with alcohol?

 Alcohol does not interact with the way famotidine and omeprazole work.
-However, alcohol may increase the production of acid in the stomach, which could lead to worsened digestive symptoms.
+However, alcohol may increase the risk of acid reflux symptoms.
 It’s best to limit yourself to drinking alcohol in moderation or avoiding alcohol altogether, especially if you notice an increase in symptoms or side effects.

 Is it ok to take Pepcid every day?

-Pepcid is typically taken on a daily basis for up to six, eight, or 12 weeks at a time.
+Pepcid is typically taken on a daily basis for up to12 weeks at a time.
 The duration of treatment depends on the condition that is being treated.
 Talk to your doctor to find out how long you should be taking Pepcid.
 Consider lifestyle changes in addition to medications to help relieve heartburn that occurs more frequently.

 What is the fastest-acting heartburn medicine?

 Antacids usually work the fastest for treating heartburn symptoms.
-Antacids like Rolaids (calcium carbonate and magnesium hydroxide) can neutralize acid within 30 minutes of taking them.
+Antacids like Tums (calcium carbonate) can neutralize acid within 30 minutes of taking them.
 Compared to famotidine, calcium carbonate was found to have a faster onset of action.
 While they give quick relief of heartburn, antacid effects do not last for the whole day.
 H2 blockers and PPIs last longer and are reserved for more chronic digestive conditions like GERD.